GIALaboratory/gialaboratory.github.io/report-results/docs/index.md

 # GIA Report Results API Documentation
 {:.no_toc}

-The GIA Report Results API enables applications to integrate with GIA's database in order to verify grading information and retrieve assets associated with a report.
+The GIA Report Results API enables applications to integrate with GIA's database to verify grading information and retrieve assets associated with a report.

-This guide provides the background and details for integrators to evaluate our APIs, and to get started writing code against live endpoints in our sandbox or production environments.

 ## Contents
 {:.no_toc}